Follow these steps to open a gym:

 And while having a plan increases the chances that your new gym business will run smoothly, there are no guarantees.

-That’s part of the fun and the challenge of operating your own gym.
+That’s part of the fun and the challenge of operating your gym.

-You can prepare for the unexpected by creating action plans for as many scenarios as you can imagine.
+You can prepare for the unexpected by creating action plans for as many scenarios as possible.

 For example, what would you do if: